NexMirror/Kallithea/docs/setup.rst

 clients access the application.

-When these authentication methods are enabled in Kallithea, it uses the username that the container/proxy (Apache/Nginx/etc) authenticated and doesn't perform the authentication itself.
+When these authentication methods are enabled in Kallithea, it uses the username that the container/proxy (Apache or Nginx, etc.) provides and doesn't perform the authentication itself.
 The authorization, however, is still done by Kallithea according to its settings.

 When a user logs in for the first time using these authentication methods, a matching user account is created in Kallithea with default permissions.
 An administrator can then modify it using Kallithea's admin interface.

-It's also possible for an administrator to create accounts and configure their permissions before the user logs in for the first time.
+It's also possible for an administrator to create accounts and configure their permissions before the user logs in for the first time, using the :ref:`create-user` API.

 Container-based authentication